disp06/WOL_telegram_bot/README.md

    pip install -r requirements.txt
 4. In the Telegram app.
 Create a bot via @BotFather and get bot token.

-5. Send a message to your bot.
+5. Send a simple random message to your bot.

 6. Visit this URL:
    https://api.telegram.org/botBOT_TOKEN/getUpdates